-- Good Looks: Your roof won’t have near as many objects on it since all the existing vents will be removed and covered over.
+- Good Looks: Your roof won’t have nearly as many objects on it since all the existing vents will be removed and covered over.
 This will give the roof a smooth appearance that looks really sharp.

 - Drastically lower attic temperatures: As I mentioned above, by installing a ridge vent on most homes you’ll get to at least double the amount of ventilation required by code.
 This will lower the temperature of your attic by about 20 degrees (F).
-This will do wonders to keep your home cooler in the summer and prevent ice damming and those big icicles in the winter time.
+This will do wonders to keep your home cooler in the summer and prevent ice damming and those big icicles in the wintertime.

 Ridge Vent vs. Roof Louvers (aka “Roof Cans”) – Which is Best?